neu-se/CS4530-Fall-2024/Activities/Module14 Activity.md

 ---
 # Activity 14: Continuous Deployment Pipeline for FakeStackOverFlow

-In this activity, you will configure a continuous deployment pipeline using MongoDB Atlas and Render.com.
-Our pipeline will use Render.com to deploy the application, and the MongoDB database will be deployed on the cloud using MongoDB Atlas.
+In this activity, you will set up a continuous deployment pipeline using MongoDB Atlas and Render.com.
+The application will be deployed through Render.com, while the MongoDB database will be hosted in the cloud using MongoDB Atlas.

-Only one member of each team needs to do these steps - the resulting deployment will be shared by the whole team.
-But if you would like, you can sit as a team and deploy the application together.
+Only one member of each team needs to complete these steps, as the resulting deployment will be shared with the entire team.
+However, if preferred, the team can work together to deploy the application.

 {: .note }
-We will be concentrating on building a continuous deployment pipeline in this activity, but what about continuous integration?
-There are a lot of ways to integrate continuous integration into your projects.
-One such example is automatically running tests after pushing a commit using GitHub Actions.
-FakeStackOverFlow has this continuous integration, and you can find the workflow in `.github/workflows/main.yml`.
+In this activity, we will focus on building a continuous deployment pipeline, but what about continuous integration?
+There are many ways to use continuous integration in your projects.
+For example, you can use GitHub Actions to automatically run tests after pushing a commit.
+FakeStackOverflow has a continuous integration setup for running tests, and you can find the workflow in `.github/workflows/main.yml`.

 ## Pre-Requisites